Early diagnosis is crucial for successful treatment of pulmonary arterial hypertension: 2 cases of late diagnosis (RCD code: II‐1A.1)

-Pulmonary arterial hypertension is a rare disease of pulmonary circulation with poor prognosis if left untreated or diagnosed with a delay.
-Active screening for the disease is non-effective in general population but there are populations of increased risk in whom all the efforts should be taken to establish the diagnosis early.
-We present two cases of late diagnosis despite clear clinical picture in one and at-risk population in another case with treatment administration to late to obtain satisfactory results.
-We discuss pitfalls and delays that finally resulted in treatment failure.
+Pulmonary arterial hypertension is a rare disease of pulmonary circulation with poor prognosis if left untreated or diagnosed with delay.
+Active screening for the disease is not effective in the general population.
+However, in populations at increased risk for pulmonary arterial hypertension, all efforts should be taken to establish an early diagnosis.
+Here, we present 2 cases of late diagnosis.
+The first patient presented with a clear clinical picture, while the second case describes a patient in the at‐risk population who received treatment too late to obtain satisfactory results.
+We discuss the pitfalls which led to delayed diagnosis that finally resulted in treatment failure.
+JRCD 2019; 4 (3): 47-50.

 Gaine SP, Rubin LJ.
 Primary pulmonary hypertension.
 Lancet 1998; 352: 719–725.